-Drive this roughly 95 kilometre section to the current turnaround point near Gorda and you’ll experience many of Big Sur’s highlights.
-Just south of Carmel at Point Lobos State Natural Reserve, trails edge granite coves, where you can spy harbor seals and sea otters in the waters below.
+Drive this roughly 60-mile section to the current turnaround point near Gorda and you’ll experience many of Big Sur’s highlights.
+Just south of Carmel at Point Lobos State Natural Reserve, trails edge granite coves, where you can spy harbour seals and sea otters in the waters below.
 About 10 minutes past Point Lobos, there are two miles of pristine oceanfront in Garrapata State Park, followed by the famed (and quite passable from the north) Bixby Bridge.
 Next, you’ll reach Point Sur Lighthouse, which has guided mariners along this coast since 1889, and is still conducting its historic tours.

 Continuing south, there are multiple restaurant options, from the Big Sur Roadhouse, Rocky Point Restaurant, and Fernwood Resort Bar & Grill to the cliff-topping Nepenthe Restaurant.
 You’ll also have plenty of overnight-stay choices: cabins at Glen Oaks Big Sur and Ripplewood Resort, the riverside suites at the Big Sur River Inn & Restaurant, and tent and RV camping at Big Sur Campground & Cabins.
 Not to mention the luxurious Post Ranch Inn and elegant resort-plus-glamping destination Ventana Big Sur.